maxpsq/solr-geonames/README.md

 ```
 this will create a Tab Separated values file (tsv) in the same directory where the zip file was saved.
 Notice I decided to remove the 'modification date' field simply because it was useless to me.

-Now it's time for Solr to ingest Geonames' data!
+Finally it's time for Solr to ingest Geonames' data.
 Ready?
-Just type
+Just type:
 ```
 ./ingest ../dumps/allCountries.tsv
 ```
-now sit down, relax and wait for Solr to finish its huge meal.
+Now sit down, relax and wait for Solr to finish the huge meal.